 Your health visitor, pharmacist or GP can advise you on vitamin D supplements for your child.

 - Babies – The Department of Health recommends that all babies have vitamin D drops from birth to make sure they get enough.
-Babies who are having more than 500ml (about a pint) of infant formula don't need vitamin drops because formula is already fortified with vitamins.
+Babies who are having more than 500ml (about a pint) of infant formula don't need vitamin drops because the formula is already fortified with vitamins.

 - Under fives – It's recommended that all children aged six months to five years have vitamin supplements containing vitamins A, C and D every day.